O Captain! My Captain!: Whitman and Lincoln

 Although they never met, Whitman saw Abraham Lincoln several times between 1861 and 1865, sometimes at close quarters.
 The first time was when Lincoln stopped in New York City in 1861 on his way to Washington.
-Whitman noticed the president-elect's "striking appearance" and "unpretentious dignity," and trusted Lincoln's "supernatural tact" and "idiomatic Western genius."
-He admired the president, writing in October 1863, "I love the President personally."
-Whitman considered himself and Lincoln to be "afloat in the same stream" and "rooted in the same ground."
+Whitman noticed the president-elect's "striking appearance" and "unpretentious dignity", and trusted Lincoln's "supernatural tact" and "idiomatic Western genius".
+He admired the president, writing in October 1863: "I love the President personally."
+Whitman considered himself and Lincoln to be "afloat in the same stream" and "rooted in the same ground".
 Whitman and Lincoln shared similar views on slavery and the Union, and similarities have been noted in their literary styles and inspirations.
-Whitman later declared that "Lincoln gets almost nearer me than anybody else."
+Whitman later declared: "Lincoln gets almost nearer me than anybody else."

 There is an account of Lincoln's reading Whitman's Leaves of Grass poetry collection in his office, and another of the president's saying "Well, he looks like a man," upon seeing Whitman in Washington, D.C.
-According to scholar John Matteson, "[t]he truth of both these stories is hard to establish."
+According to scholar John Matteson: "[t]he truth of both these stories is hard to establish."
 Lincoln's death on April 15, 1865, greatly moved Whitman, who wrote several poems in tribute to the fallen president.
 "O Captain!
 My Captain!", "When Lilacs Last in the Dooryard Bloom'd", "Hush'd Be the Camps To-Day", and "This Dust Was Once the Man" were all written on Lincoln's death.
 While these poems do not specifically mention Lincoln, they turn the assassination of the president into a sort of martyrdom.